japila-books/unity-catalog-internals/docs/server/ServerPropertiesUtils.md

 `ServerPropertiesUtils` [loads server configuration](#loadProperties) from `etc/conf/server.properties` when [created](#creating-instance).

-When there is no `etc/conf/server.properties`, the server properties are empty.
+When there is no `etc/conf/server.properties`, the server properties is empty.

 `ServerPropertiesUtils` uses the properties for the following: